probeiuscorp/rfcs/text/0000-context-applicative.md

 While I believe this interface is more pleasant in both ergonomics, efficiency and theory than wrapping `useContext`, what I believe is particularly powerful about it is **its ability to change over time**.
 If some code depends on a Context, that Context can later be rewritten in terms of other Contexts.
-**The consumption is isolated from the production**: the producers can change without necessitating the consumers read new Contexts.
+**The consumption is isolated from the production**: the producers can change without necessitating the consumers to read new Contexts.

 As an added bonus over wrapping `useContext`, derived Contexts could be used conditionally by `use`.